jona159/e2e_TestRepo/README.md

  * The [Unittest-Workflow](https://github.com/GeoSoftII2020-21/TestRepo/blob/main/.github/workflows/Unittest.yml) runs by schedule three times a day, as well as on certain events like pull-requests
    * _The Unittest-Workflow depends on the [Update-Submodules Workflow](https://github.com/GeoSoftII2020-21/TestRepo/blob/main/.github/workflows/Update_submodules.yml), which ensures that all submodules are up to date and the latest requirements can be installed_
    * _The Unittest-Workflow also hands back a __coverage report__ regarding the __Testcoverage__ by using the pytest-plugin **pytest-cov**_
-   * _If the Unittest-Workflow fails, the responsible developer teams receive an email, so that they can fix the problem that occured_
+   * _If the Unittest-Workflow fails, the responsible development teams receive an email, so that they can fix the problem that occured_

  * In the [End to End Workflow](https://github.com/GeoSoftII2020-21/TestRepo/blob/main/.github/workflows/EndToEnd.yml) __End-to-End Tests are executed__
     * _In addition to the end to end tests that cover the final implementation, we also provided end to end tests based on the implementation of demo 5

- *  In the [Backend-Validator Workflow](https://github.com/GeoSoftII2020-21/TestRepo/blob/main/.github/workflows/backend-validator.yml) the openEO backend validator is installed and tests for openEO Conformity
+ *  In the [Backend-Validator Workflow](https://github.com/GeoSoftII2020-21/TestRepo/blob/main/.github/workflows/backend-validator.yml) the openEO backend validator is installed and tests for openEO Conformity by schedule three times a day as well
     * _If the Backend-Validator workflow fails, the responsible developer teams receive an email, so that they can fix the problem that occured_